 Nowadays, you could not show any excuse for a slow-loading website.
 Your visitors want your site should load in 2 seconds or less, otherwise, they attempt to leave your site.
 If you do not know the loading time of your site, you can check it by using the online tools GTmetrix or Pingdom.

-Your web hosting plays the key role in term of optimizing page loads time, choose a good web hosting for best performance.
-You may check this post about How to Select Best Web Hosting - A Comprehensive Guideline.
+Your web hosting plays the key role in term of optimizing page loads time, choose a good web hosting for best performance we've preapered a guide to choose best Joomla hosting.